txsmith/gaggimate/README.md

 ## Installation

-1. Connect the ESP32-S3 Display, STM32F401, and other components to the Gaggia.
+1. Connect the ESP32-S3 Display, ESP-WROOM32 DevKit, and other components to the Gaggia.
 2. Upload the firmware to both microcontrollers.
 3. Enjoy your smarter coffee-making experience!